 No Exam Term Life Insurance or Whole Life Insurance

-Another option for life insurance is to purchase a no exam life insurance policy.
-As the name implies, these plans let you get life insurance without having to take the medical exam.
+One additional choice is to buy a no exam life insurance policy.
+As the name implies, these plans let you get life insurance without the medical exam.
 For some people, these can be the perfect option, but for a lot of people, they aren’t the best choice.
-It’s important that you compare all of the possible plans before buying one of them.
+It’s essential that you compare all of the possible plans before buying one of them.

 Unless you’re just looking to skip the medical exam because you don’t have the time, or you hate needles, then you should only use no exam plans as a last resort for life insurance coverage.